WCRP-CMIP/obs4MIPs/esgf.md

 ---
-title: Earth System Grid Federaton
+title: Earth System Grid Federaton (ESGF)
 rank: 3
 ---
-# ESGF Information
+# Current information and data about the ESGF is available at https://esgf-node.llnl.gov/projects/esgf-llnl

 *Work in progress*